georgeke/aubrey/README.md

 Ask any question, and have it answered with a relevant Drake lyric.

->Note: this is still a WIP
+Note: this is a continual WIP

 ![2](https://cloud.githubusercontent.com/assets/3867546/12384429/ef2cf1fa-bd7f-11e5-9c9d-1c1e432897d4.png)